 Why Is This Different From Regular Headaches?

 In general, headaches originate in the cranial region and are not caused by spinal problems.
-It is important to distinguish between these two types of headaches on the basis of the cause of the headache.
+It is important to distinguish between these two types of headaches based on the cause of the headache.

 It is estimated that approximately 40% of patients who undergo spinal anesthesia or a spinal tap will experience a spinal headache as a natural side effect.
 However, some studies place the number at a much higher level.
 It is more common for women, individuals between the ages of 18 and 30, and individuals with a low body mass to suffer from spinal headaches.